Drive FAQ for administrators

 For cloud-based Docs, Sheets, Slides, and Forms, you can enable offline access to Docs editors.
 My Maps aren't available offline.

-With Backup and Sync (or the previous version, Drive for Mac/PC), local files are always available offline.
+With Backup and Sync, local files are always available offline.
 For example, PDFs, Word documents, Excel spreadsheets, and other files in your Google Drive folder that weren't created with Docs editors are available offline.

 With Drive File Stream, you can make selected Drive files available for offline use.

 If you need to blacklist the Drive File Stream cache from virus or backup software, exclude this directory: